top of page

 Cymatics

-Participants study the effect of sound - usually a sustained single note of specific pitch - on various materials using unusual scientific instruments.
-The emergent wave patterns can be used to create stunning visual images
+SoundMuse offers a range of creative experiments and activities.
+Participants observe the effect of sound - usually a sustained single note of specific pitch - on various materials using musical instruments and unusual scientific apparatus.
+These include Chladni Plates, Eidophones and Vibration Generators.
+The emergent wave patterns, revealed through granules, liquids and pastes, can be used to create fascinating visual images.

 Chladni plates